-- Turn to right side and fasten onto first sc.
-Ch 3, hbdc in same sp, and across, with hbdc 3tog
+- Turn to the right side and fasten onto the first sc.
+Ch 3, hbdc in the same sp, and across, with hbdc 3tog

-in valley and 3 hbdc in peak, dc increase in last stitch.
+in the valley and 3 hbdc in peak, dc increase in the last stitch.
 Turn.

-- ch 1, 2 sc into same stitch.
-1 sc in each next 5 ch. *sc3tog using next three stitches (bottom of chevron).
+- ch 1, 2 sc into the same stitch.
+1 sc in each next 5 ch. *sc3tog using the next three stitches (bottom of chevron).
 1 sc in each of the next 12 stitches.
-3 sc in next chain (top of chevron).
+3 sc in the next chain (top of chevron).
 1 sc in each of next 12 stitches.
 Repeat from * across until the last 9 stitches remain.
-Final ending of row is sc3tog using next three stitches.
+The final ending of row is sc3tog using the next three stitches.
 1 sc in each of next 5.
 2 sc in final stitch.